c-conone/c-conone.github.io/Tutorial.md

 1. Save all changes made in VScode.

+2. Go to GitHub desktop and view all pending changes.

+3. Add a summary/description for the changes made.

-2. Go to GitHub desktop, make a final commit and push to GitHub.
+4. Commit changes to *main* and push to *origin* on GitHub.

 3. Navigate to github.io website to verify all changes have been properly updated.